jamescauwelier/otta-technical-screen/README.md

 `MassError`.
 These new error types could then have `From` implementations to allow for easy conversion up until the `SortError` type.
 This would remove the manual error conversions in the `sort` function.

+## Approach (simple)

+Mostly similar explanation of the approach, but with less domain detail.
+The type names are also slightly different.

+The publicly documented elements are:

+- the `sort()` function